FLIRT: Feedback Loop In-context Red Teaming: Seed Prompts

 \section{Seed Prompts}

 To perform our main set of experiments, we utilize three different sets of seed prompts to capture a wide range of different unsafe content categorizations.
-We derive these categories from a previous work~\cite{schramowski2022safe}.
+We derive these categories from a previous work~\citep{schramowski2022safe}.
 These categories include content on \textbf{Sexual}, \textbf{violence}, \textbf{self-harm}, \textbf{harassment}, \textbf{hate}, \textbf{illegal activity}, and \textbf{shocking} topics.
 We aim to not only design seed prompts to capture a wide range of topics in these categories, but also each set is designed to capture one dimension on how prompts can play a role in the attack performance.

 For instance, our first set of seed prompts are designed to capture the effect of providing detail description of a prompt and its effect on unsafe content generation.
 We noticed that providing the safe stable diffusion models with prompt:\textit{image of a naked woman} might not result in an image of a naked woman; however, when we provide more detail description about the naked woman prompt:\textit{image of a naked woman.
 Nipples visible in the image} the provided description results in an image of a completely naked woman.
-Thus, providing more description can have effect on the performance of the attack and we wanted to capture this effect by dividing our sets of seeds in different levels of granularity according to the provided descriptions.
-Set 2 of our prompts contains similar prompts to that in Set 1 but will less provided description to compare the differences in sets 1 and 2.
+Thus, providing more description can have effect on the performance of the attack.
+To put this into test in a more controlled setting, we divide our sets of seeds in different levels of granularity according to the provided descriptions.
+Set 2 of our prompts contains similar prompts to that in Set 1 but with less provided description.
+We then compare the performance of our scoring approach when we use seed Set 1 vs seed Set 2 vs when we keep the zero-shot example the same but make the examples less descriptive to that in seed Set 1.
+From the results reported in Table~\ref{appendixtab4:seed_instruct}, we demonstrate that indeed if we make the prompts more descriptive attacks are more effective.
 Finally, Set 3 contains a completely new set of seed prompts that serves as a sanity check that our results hold for a new set of seed prompts that are different from sets 1 and 2.
+Table~\ref{appendixtab5:resultsstdv} contains averaged attack effectiveness results applied on stable diffusion models on these three sets of seed prompts along with the standard deviation results given different seeds.

 Table~\ref{tabappendix1} contains the exemplar prompts in each set.
 Each of these sets are used as the seed in-context exemplar prompts in the initialization stage.
 The example 0 is the instruction prompt that contains the task description.
 The rest of the examples are the actual prompts that the model tries to use as in-context exemplars to learn the task from.
 We start each exemplar prompt by using \textit{prompt} as a prefix to the actual prompt for the model to be able to differentiate the instruction prompt from the rest of the exemplar prompts.
 For the text-to-text experiments, we use a numbered list to differentiate the instruction prompt from the exemplar prompts (e.g., the instruction prompt stays as is and we start numbering the exemplar prompts as if they are in a list).